 A wide range of businesses need data entry services, and since the work is computer based, and doesn’t need to be done at any particular time of the day, it’s perfect for remote workers.
 Job listings generally require some experience, but the work isn’t difficult.
 You may already have relevant experience from prior jobs, but if not, think about obtaining data entry experience locally before you try to transition to remote work.

 Pro photographers can supplement their income, and even make a good living selling stock photography.
 Obviously, the more skilled you are, the better your earning potential, but as more companies look to appear relatable on social media and shy away from staged stock photos, there’s even opportunity to sell your “real-life” amateur photos on sites like EyeEm.

 If you’ve ever dreamed of being an author, but thought it was out of reach, consider self publishing.
 Your eBook topic is limited only by your knowledge and imagination, from that novel you always wanted to write (erm, how about Bigfoot erotic fiction?!), to city guidebooks, even a guide on how to become a digital nomad.

 Do you dream of developing the next big app to conquer America?
 Or the world?
 Your dreams are much more within reach than you realize.
 If you know a programming language for Android or Apple devices, you can develop an app.
-And there’s some great tutorials available for those getting started in the business.

 You can even make a boatload of money if you don’t have an app idea for yourself.
 Lots of companies are looking for people like you to develop apps for them, and many are willing to hire remote workers.